Doelia/sql-migrations-bundle/README.md

 Allow to maintain a database schema without using the Doctrine ORM entities system.

-Compatible only with PostgreSQL database using the public schema.

 ## Installation

 Prequisites:
 - PHP 8.3
 - Symfony 6.4
+- PostgreSQL using the public schema (not compatible with other databases for now)
 - Doctrine DBAL 4.* configured

 ### Step 1: Download the Bundle